open daily sunrise to sunset

 The center area, or rosette, is a six-petaled rose said to represent the six kingdoms of existence: mineral, vegetable, animal, human, angelic, and divine.
-Look for ceramic hearts in the petals of the rosette that name these.
+Look for six ceramic hearts in the six petals of the rosette that name these.

 These are the areas that separate the 180-degree turns in the path, the only part of the labyrinth where you don’t step.
 A labrys is a symmetric double-headed ritual axe and one of the holiest Cretan religious symbols.
 It is commonly associated with feminine qualities, causes, and divinities.

 Labyrinths in one form or another have existed in every civilization on every continent for nearly 4,000 years.
 Their origin is as mysterious as their uses are varied.
-One thing is known, they benefit the participant.
+One thing is universally agreed upon: They benefit the participant.
 Please take your time and enjoy the experience.

-In addition to the abundant flora and fauna, you will notice the ‘Awapuhi Labyrinth —especially throughout the labryses— is populated with shells, tiles, figures, trinkets, chimes, and more that have all been lovingly gifted to the site by labyrinth walkers starting back in 1999.
+In addition to the abundant flora and fauna, you notice the ‘Awapuhi Labyrinth —especially throughout the labryses— is populated with shells, tiles, figures, trinkets, chimes, and more that have all been lovingly gifted to the site by labyrinth walkers starting back in 1999.
 Each object was left by someone who found special meaning in the act of placing it.
 Many people return years later to delight in finding an old friend.
 Feel free to leave a gift of your own.
 And, when you return, be prepared to find it has disappeared in your absence.
 Gifting to the labyrinth is an exercise in pure giving, detachment, and a way to practice letting go of expectation.

 Weed & Walk

 A group of us meet Tuesdays at 8am (more or less) to gently weed and maintain the grounds.
 Around 9am we wrap up and then walk the labyrinth in silence, followed by some convivial companionship in the gazebo.
 We welcome you.